Our Dyslexia Screening is ideal for students who are not reaching their full potential.

 - who read slow

-- great for public school students before starting tutoring, and before you invest time and money for a full dyslexia testing by an educational psychologist.
-Our report may be enough to meet your needs with our resources and recommendations.
-It's not invasive and only takes 2 hours.
-Full testings take 6 hours.
+- Ideal to do before you invest time and money for a full dyslexia testing by an educational psychologist.
+Our report may be enough to meet your needs because we supply resources and recommendations.
+Our screening only takes 2 hours.
+And results are ready within 2 weeks.

 - see if you or your child fits the profile of dyslexia and what to do next.